Frequently Asked Questions

 Will a project that has merit, but does not create jobs, be considered?

 Although job creation is a very important criterion, it is not the only one.
 Other factors, such as the project’s benefits to the community and how it advances the Strategic Plan, are taken into consideration when scoring applications.
 Projects that do not directly create jobs are still eligible to apply.

 Please clarify the MWBE requirements, what if you cannot find contractors that fit the guidelines?

 Regional Council award winners will have language in their contracts that outlines specific commitments to achieving goals for MWBE participation.
 The awardee commits to these guidelines when they execute the contract.
 For a list of the registered MWBEs, please visit the following link http://esd.ny.gov/MWBE.html.

 What proves good faith effort regarding MWBE participation in sub-contracting?

 Specific agency requirements will be included in contracts with projects that are awarded CFA resources.

 Is there funding available outside of the CFA?

 The CFA is the primary portal for economic development resources.
-However, there is other funding that is not included in the CFA from a variety of programs.
+However, there is other funding that is not included in the CFA from a variety of programs and state agencies.